VasPupkin/dotfiles/README.md

 # dotfiles
-Some configuratrion files from scratch or not
+Some configuration files from scratch or not